Mohamed Aboutrika: Personal life

 Aboutrika is a graduate of Cairo University with a Bachelor of Arts degree in philosophy.
-He is married and has three children.
-Ahmed is a professional footballer.
+He is married and has five children.
+One of them, Ahmed, is a professional footballer.

 Bob Bradley, the American coach of Egypt national football team said in March 2013 about Aboutrika: "Everywhere we went people would say, 'You must pick Aboutrika'.
 He's incredibly popular and the people love him.
 He's respected not just as a player but as a man.
 He did all of the right things to keep himself at a high level.
 He is without a doubt a leader for us, and he brings experience and intelligence in a way that can make a very big difference".